huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 responses.
 Supporting that profile would complicate the mapping of DNS queries over QUIC streams.
-Zone transfers are not used in the stub to recursive scenario that is the focus here, and seem to be currently well served by the DNS over TCP.
+Zone transfers are not used in the stub to recursive scenario that is the focus here, and seem to be currently well served by the DNS/TCP.
 There is no attempt to support them in this proposed mapping of DNS to QUIC.

 ## Provide DNS Privacy